Hatsunespica/xdsl-smt/artifact.md

 The commit hash of the artifact:
 **TODO**

-This document provides instructions for evaluating the artifact associated with the paper "Nice to Meet You: Synthesizing Practical Abstract Transformers for MLIR".
+This document provides instructions for evaluating the artifact associated with the paper #814 "Nice to Meet You: Synthesizing Practical Abstract Transformers for MLIR".
 The artifact consists of NiceToMeetYou, the transformer synthesizer, the transformers which were synthesized for the paper, and scripts to evaluate these transformers.

 **TODO** Add a note for which arches this artifact will run on

-## Overview of Claims
+## List of claims

 ### Claims Supported by the Artifact